 This page is assigned Roman number "i," although the number does not appear on the page.
 The date used is the month and year of commencement.
 The student's name must appear as he/she is registered at the institution.
-The wording and format must be exactly as shown in Appendix A.
+The wording and format must be exactly as shown.